What’s on: Summer at Brighton Dome

 30 May 2019

-As another successful year of Brighton Festival draws to a close, there’s lots more to look forward to at Brighton Dome this summer.
-This season promises a wide variety of shows, including music from folk indie band Beirut and Stereophonics front man Kelly Jones, and fresh new dance from the likes of Streetfunk and the National Youth Dance Company.
+There is lots to look forward to at Brighton Dome this Summer,including music from folk indie band Beirut and fresh new dance from the likes of Streetfunk and the National Youth Dance Company.
 Here’s a quick look…

 Brighton Dome Backstage Tour